mcsee/Software-Design-Articles/Articles/Theory/How to Decouple a Legacy System/readme.md

 ## 5 — The same parameter in all methods.

-The object is created and then it gets a magic parameter setting the identifier of the process to be optimized.
+The object is created, and then it gets a magic parameter setting the identifier of the process to be optimized.
 This argument travels by all methods.

 This is a _code smell_ suggesting us to check the **cohesion** between this parameter and the process.